All Episodes

 It's embarrassing.

-Okay, so that's that's that's Weinstein and that's his version of it.
+Okay, so that's Weinstein, and that's his version of it.

-But but after playing this soundbite of me, reminding everybody that that Obama is and the media and everybody is warning these Democrats that, you know, if you if you abandon us on this, it's gonna be the end of liberalism.
+But after playing this soundbite of me reminding everybody that Obama is in the media and everybody is warning these Democrats that if you abandon us on this, it's going to be the end of liberalism.

 So Martha McCallum played that clip and then said to Beckel, is there that kind of fear among liberals that this huge initiative by the president may be in real trouble?